mietek/halcyon-website/pages/reference/index.md

 At run-time, the files will be available in the Cabal [data files directory](https://www.haskell.org/cabal/users-guide/developing-packages.html#accessing-data-files-from-package-code).

-Intended to support apps which do not declare all run-time data files as `data-files` in the Cabal package description.
+Intended to support apps which don’t declare all run-time data files as `data-files` in the Cabal package description.

 **Note:**  Works around Cabal issue [#713](https://github.com/haskell/cabal/issues/713) and [#784](https://github.com/haskell/cabal/issues/784).